 In recent years there has been a growing recognition of the potential for animals to transmit diseases to humans, with worm-related problems being high on the list of zoonotic diseases.

 Of these, Human Toxocariasis and Human Hydatid Disease are perhaps the best-known.

 “Pets are human companions and the part they play as they accompany us through life is growing in significance,” said Sabrina Stroud, a dog worming expert with a leading animal health company.

-“Keeping this close relationship healthy is not just an obligation to our animal companions.
+“According to our veterinary telemedicine software, keeping this close relationship healthy is not just an obligation to our animal companions.
 It also protects people from the transmission of disease pathogens.
 And to that end, we are constantly developing new products and forms of administration.”

 Human Toxocariasis is divided into three syndromes: Ocular Larva Migrans, Visceral Larva Migrans and Covert Toxocariasis and may give rise to signs such as visual impairment, coughing, hepatomegaly and fever.